-If your visa is about to expire but you cannot go back to your home country due to travel restrictions, you need to apply for a new visa to legally remain in Australia.
+If your visa is about to expire but you cannot go back to your home country due to travel restrictions, or if you would simply like to stay longer, you need to apply for a new visa to legally remain in Australia.

-The Government has also introduced the 408 COVID-19 Visa for people with no visa options – ie, those who cannot depart Australia due to the COVID-19 crisis and hold a visa that is expiring in less than 28 days (or did not expire over 28 days ago).
-It may also be available to visa holders working in critical sectors.
-As with all visas, substantial evidence is required to support your application.
+During the pandemic, the Government also introduced the 408 Pandemic Event Visa for people with limited visa options – for example, people who cannot depart Australia due to COVID-19 related international travel restrictions – conditions apply.
+This visa may also be available to Temporary Visa holders working in critical sectors – if interested, we would recommend a consultation to assess your eligibility.
+As with all visas, evidence is required to support your application.

-Operating since 1988, Interstaff specialises in comprehensive immigration services including visa advice throughout all stages of the visa application process.
-Our leading visa agents have been providing visa extension Melbourne services to help individuals and businesses obtain a wide range of visas including temporary and permanent work visas, partner visas, student visas and tourist visas.
-Our registered migration agents have also successfully handled visa refusal and visa cancellation cases
+Operating since 1988, Interstaff specialises in providing comprehensive immigration services including visa advice throughout all stages of the visa application process.
+Our leading visa agents have been providing visa extension Melbourne services to help individuals and businesses obtain a wide range of visas including temporary and permanent work visas, partner visas, student visas, and tourist visas.
+Our Registered Migration Agents have also successfully handled visa refusal and visa cancellation cases of various complexities.

-As per Australian Law, our migration agents are registered with the Office of Migration Agents Registration Authority (OMARA) and practice under the Code of Conduct (the governing body for the Australian migration industry).
-In addition to our team being qualified professionals, our visa agents stay abreast of Australia’s migration industry news, rules, regulations and procedures, and we keep our clients advised of any potential impacts to their application.
+As per Australian law, our migration agents are registered with the Office of Migration Agents Registration Authority (OMARA) and practice under the Code of Conduct (the governing body for the Australian migration industry).
+In addition to our team being qualified professionals, our visa agents stay abreast of Australia’s migration industry news, rules, regulations, and procedures, and we keep our clients advised of any potential impacts on their application.